Interoperability of Technologies in Public Transport through an Open IT Architecture

 Cost reduction through simple maintenance

-Simply by eliminating antenna redundancies (only one antenna is needed), hardware acquisition costs and maintenance efforts are significantly reduced.
-With the ITxPT architecture, software installation and updates can be performed remotely and simultaneously for the entire fleet from the back office.
-This also eliminates the need for maintenance contracts with external general contractors, as the public transport operator is in control of the standardized system itself.
-Investment, installation and maintenance costs are lower overall for ITxPT architectures, as studies by an ITxPT working group have shown.
-An ITxPT-compliant infrastructure can reduce costs by 30% over a five-year period.
+ITxPT reduces hardware acquisition and maintenance costs, eliminates antenna redundancies, and allows for remote software installation and updates for the entire fleet from the back office.
+This reduces the need for maintenance contracts with external general contractors, allowing public transport operators to control the standardized system themselves.
+Studies by ITxPT working groups have shown that an ITxPT-compliant infrastructure can reduce costs by 30% over a five-year period.

 Benefits for passengers